-He was an American Indian born in Prague, Oklahoma and as rumor has it, he never did step foot in the town of Jim Thorpe, which was once known as the combined towns of Mauch Chunck and and East Mauch Chunck.
-He was a student at the Carlisle Indian Industrial School only 100 miles from there, but that is as close as he came to this sweet, little town.
+He was an American Indian born in Prague, Oklahoma and as rumor has it, he never did step foot in the town of Jim Thorpe, which was once known as the combined towns of Mauch Chunck and East Mauch Chunck.
+He was a student at the Carlisle Indian Industrial School only 100 miles from there, but that is as close as he came to this sweet, little town named after him.

 With my door fetish in full bloom, they only added to the beauty of each photo.

 Fall Foliage & Old Time Christmas Festivals

 Fall Foliage Festival takes place during October weekends and the Olde Time Christmas Festival takes place during December weekends.
 These are both great times to visit as that is when everything is open.